-See "CRR Full Pretrip (PTI) Test Procedure" below for a detailed description of the Full PTI Test.
-Detailed Full PTI test results are stored in the MP-3000a Datalogger for later viewing.
+See the following pages for the "CRR PTI (Full Pretrip) Test Procedure" for a detailed description of the PTI Test.
+Detailed PTI test results are stored in the MP-3000a Datalogger for later viewing.

 Any alarm codes recorded during the test can be viewed through the controller's Alarm List menu at the end of the test.

-CRR Full Pretrip (PTI Test Procedure)
+CRR PTI Full Pretrip Test